sakasikai/blm-mll/source/CommandLineTools.md

 #### Synopsis

-“FeatureAnalysis.py” is an executable Python script used for feature analysis.
-For more details, please refer to the manual of BLM [3.3.1 Method for results analysis]()
+*FeatureAnalysis.py* is an executable Python script used for feature analysis.